Exam Information

 You should speak with the Exams Officer and your subject teacher as soon as you can.

-What happens if I have more than one exam at the same time?
+What happens if I have more than one exam on the same day and time?

 This is called an "Exam Clash".
 The Exams Officer will resolve this clash for you and provide you with all of the information you need.